wlsf82/gitlab-cypress/README.md

 You also need to have [Node.js](https://nodejs.org/) and npm installed on your computer.

-For this project, the following versions of node and npm were used:
+For this project, the following versions of Node.js and npm were used:

 ```sh
 $ node -v